Good Oral Hygiene is the foundation to Straightening your teeth

 Conclusions

-This study and other similar helpful articles can be found on the American Association of Orthodontists’ website.
-Proper care for you teeth will not only help you with good healthy teeth and gums during your orthodontic treatment, but will also promote good oral hygiene habits that will last a life time.
-After all, with your orthodontic treatment, you will be rewarded with straight teeth and a great smile, why not keep that picture perfect smile for a life time?
-Every time you visit your orthodontist, they will check your teeth for proper cleaning, but you will still need to visit your family dentist regularly for professional cleaning and check up to avoid unwanted decay or disease to your teeth and gums.
+This study and other similar helpful articles can be found on the American Association of Orthodontists website.
+Proper care for your teeth will not only help you with good healthy teeth and gums during your orthodontic treatment but will also promote good oral hygiene habits that will last a lifetime.

 Are You a New Patient?